arduino/docs-content/content/software/app-lab/tutorials/04.examples/all-examples.md

 #### Bricks Used

-- **keyword_spotting:** this Brick is designed to detect sound patterns, triggering event in case of a match.
+- **keyword_spotting:** this Brick is designed to detect sound patterns, triggering an event in case of a match.

 ### Home Climate Monitoring